CypherNyx/Make-an-SVG-Logo-with-Node/README.md

 node index.js
 ```
 3. Answer the prompted questions about your application repository.
-4. Once you have provided all the required information, the application will generate a file named logo.svg in the same directory and you are ready to rename the file and move it to it's final destination.
+4. Once you have provided all the required information, the application will generate a file named logo.svg in the same directory
+5. Open the new "logo.svg" file in VS Code and if you press alt + B, this will open the image on your default browser where you can check the final result.
+Now you are ready to rename the file and move it to it's final destination, enjoy!

 ## Contributing
 1. Fork it (<https://github.com/CypherNyx/Make-an-SVG-Logo-with-Node/fork>)